 I almost…almost threw away this painting.
 It’s ugly stage lasted way too long, and I thought it was not salvageable, especially since I was trying out some new art supplies to go along with an art course, She blooms in Ink, by Tamara Laporte.
 Refusing to give in, I doggedly persisted.
 I have to admit, I like how she finally turned out.
 For this painting, I used Tombow watercolor markers, Jane Davenport… Read More

 I cannot begin to tell you how much fun it is to paint freely and forget all the rules.
-This abstract painting was inspired by Juliette Crane’s, “Wild and Free” course.
+This abstract painting was a study of Juliette Crane’s, “Wild and Free” course.
 It makes me think of winter, traveling, and the colors of Christmas.

 Glazing washes of watercolor (the art of grisaille) involves layering translucent colors to create a range of values that glow.
 If that sounds easy, guess again.
 There are days that I feel blind, like a child trying to make sense of letters on a page while learning to read.
 In truth, I am training my brain to see beyond the obvious, in hopes of interpreting the shadows and tones to enhance the light.
-Oh to attend a watercolor… Read More
+Oh to attend a watercolor class by… Read More

 This week, I viewed several YouTube tutorials on “negative watercolor painting.”
 I was intrigued by the title, learning quickly that it’s not a reference to one’s attitude.
 Instead, it ‘s a style of backward painting, or painting outside the lines/edges of a picture.
 Another way to describe it is coloring in the negative spaces, using multiple layers.
 This technique fosters an impressionistic or fantasy feel.
 My watercolor painting was inspired by Sydney Harper’s, “Rooftops.”